eniac/mu2sls/README.md

 ## Related Work <a name="related-work"></a>

-This section contains pointers and references to related papers and software so that we don't forget it:
+This section first contains a discussion of the serverless domain particularities, as well as pointers and references to related papers and software so that we don't forget it:

+### Particularities of serverless

+Here we briefly enumerate the particular characteristics that make the serverless domain different than standard traditional distributed systems.

+1. In the serverless domain there is no relation between the host and the function invocation, namely the user does not have any control over the host that the invocation is executed.
+This disallows the development of protocols such as consensus since there is a requirement to know the hosts.
+2. Serverless function invocations are particularly volatile and they are only guaranteed to execute at-least-once, possibly failing in the middle.
+This requires stronger than usual state backends since they need to be "idempotent" (whatever that means).
+3. Serverless scales faster and to higher levels (e.g., lambda up to 1000 concurrent invocations), which means that contention becomes a serious issue.
+4. Serverless functions usually execute with a time limit.
+Systems like Kappa and gg try to tackle that.

+### Related Papers

 - [Boki](NOT YET OUT): A serverless runtime that exports a shared log to functions.
   + This log can be used to get durability, fault-tolerance for the application state without sacrificing performance.
 Durable objects and workflows can be implemented on top of it.